kieviceb/TERRENATOR-WRO-2024/README.md

 > Jean Paul Sosa

 ## Overview of our repository
 * `schemes`- contains the circuit diagram.
+* `others`-  This is for other files which can be used to understand the making of the vehicle.
 * `models` - includes all the 3d printed parts of the robot.
 * `src` - the codes for both challenges, with and without obstacles.
 * `t-photos` - photos of the team one formal and a funny one.
 * `v-photos` - photos of every angle of the robot, including our previuos version .
 * `video` - the link to our youtube channel where you can see our robot in action completing both challenges.
+* `README.md` - Here's all our journey in the development of our robot here we explain every part of the robot making.
 ## Components
 A list of all the electrical and mechanical components in the robot.